Adnan Buntar: Career

 In 1993, he was the Director-General, of ASEAN-Brunei Darussalam.
 On 8 August 1994, at Rashtrapati Bhavan in New Delhi, Adnan, the High Commissioner-Designate of Brunei to India, presented his credentials to Shankar Dayal Sharma.
 He was among the Brune delegation at the 50th anniversary of the United Nations Industrial Development Organization.

 On 13 September 2002, Adnan, the newly appointed ambassador to Germany, presented his letters of credentials to Annemarie Huber-Hotz.

 At the Istana Nurul Iman on 11 August 2005, Sultan Hassanal Bolkiah gave Adnan letters of credentials.
 During his tenure as Ambassador from 2005 to 2008, he played a pivotal role in fostering friendship between Brunei Darussalam and Japan.
-2006 saw Princess Masna Bolkiah, the MOFAT's Ambassador-at-Large, visit Japan, while 2007 saw the Sultan.
+2006 saw Princess Masna, the MOFAT's Ambassador-at-Large, visit Japan, while 2007 saw the Sultan.
 In 2005, Adnan established a communication channel between Universiti Brunei Darussalam and Kagawa University, which helped the two institutions to sign a Memorandum of Understanding in 2006.

 In his last year as ambassador, he saw the realisation of the economic alliance between Brunei and Japan.
 In the same year, Japan and Brunei inked an agreement to prohibit double taxation and combat fiscal evasion with regard to income taxes.
 This agreement laid the groundwork for future efforts to advance economic ties between the two nations.

 After retirement, he remained actively involved in promoting bilateral ties through the Brunei Japan Friendship Association (BJFA), where he currently serves as Adviser I.